 What is an ectopic pregnancy?

-An ectopic pregnancy is one that develops outside of the womb (the word "ectopic" means "out of place").
-Between I and 2 in 100 pregnancies in the UK are ectopic and for some women, this can be a life-threatening condition.
+An ectopic pregnancy is one that develops outside the main body of the womb.
+Around 1 in 90 pregnancies in the UK are ectopic and for some women1, this can be a life-threatening condition.